Școala Superioară de Aviație Civilă Flight 111: Investigation

 The Romanian Government announced the start of two investigations.
 The first would look at the accident and the second the procedures followed by the rescue teams, which reached the scene only several hours after the crash.
+The Attorney General of Romania, Tiberiu Nițu, said he was considering investigating the authorities' handling of the plane crash.

+In addiction to the investigations of aeronautical authorities, two investigations were also opened by Prosecutor's office of the Court of Appeal of Alba Iulia regarding the violations of own duties by personnel of romanian civil aviation or the failure to comply with the same and to personal injuries caused by negligence.
+The Prosecutor General of the Prosecutor's Office of the Court of Appeal of Alba Iulia, Augustin Lazăr, declared that the airplane was not equipped with a Flight recorder and that the other Flight instruments will be examined to check that are working correctly.

 In a preliminary investigation report, the Center for Investigation and Analysis for Civil Aviation Security (Centrul de Investigații și Analiză pentru Siguranța Aviației Civile) (CIAS) said that the ELT distress beacon was type ARTEX C406-2.
 This beacon transmitting on frequencies 121.5 MHz, 243 MHz (now obsolete) and 406 MHz, using two different cables for antennas.
 The cable for 406 MHz antenna was not found at the crash scene, which explains why no signal received on 406 MHz.